giulianopz/lfcs/domains/6-storage-management/c.md

 This mapping is not persistent.
 If you want to open the disk/partition automatically on boot, you will need to amend /etc/crypttab to set up a mapped device name (see below).

-Do not omit this step - or the partition won’t mount (`-L` denotes the partition label): `sudo mkfs.ext4 /dev/mapper/backupSSD -L "Extra SSD 1TB"`
+Do not omit this step - or the partition won't mount (`-L` denotes the partition label): `sudo mkfs.ext4 /dev/mapper/backupSSD -L "Extra SSD 1TB"`

 Create a mount point and give the mount point appropriate ownership:
 ```